liveBuildKenya/sibasi-shopping-list/README.md

 # Firebase Groceries
-This is an open source Angular 7 grocery list app that uses Firebase Authentication and Cloud Firestore for storage
+This is an open source Angular 7 shopping list app that uses Firebase Authentication and Cloud Firestore for storage

 ## How to use the App
 - First you have to create a user account with your email